zdimension/usbrawmap/README.md

 The key names (`CONTROL`, ...) must be in the VK format, with a full list available [here](src/vk.rs#L22).

 The provided configuration file contains mappings for the Type-6 keyboard shown above, but in practice any scancode can be mapped.

+**Note:** to refresh the configuration file, kill the process (usbrawmap.exe) using the Task Manager, and start it again through the shortcut in `shell:startup`.

 ## License